Dry Brined Beef Short Ribs Recipe

 Begin by removing as much excess fat cap as needed.
 With short ribs most of the meat is on top of the bone so we really only need to worry about the meaty side.
 We want as much meat exposed as possible since the meat will give us our bark, the fat won’t.
 Don’t worry though there’s enough fat inside to keep all that flavor.
 Beef back ribs often come in small slabs or racks, remove as much fat cap as needed to get a good exposure of meat.
 Leave the membrane on the reverse (bone) side as it will help keep the meat on the bone during the cook.

-Seasoning: While your kettle grill is heating up to the goal of 225°F, it’s time to season the meat.
+While your kettle grill is heating up to the goal of 225°F, it’s time to season the meat.
 We recommend steering clear of sweet rubs like you’d typically use on pork.
 Any herbal and/or peppery rub should work fine.
-We like Meathead’s Big Bad Beef Rub on beef ribs.
-Add a generous dusting to the meaty sides.
-No need to add oil or mustard as a binder, but can if you want to.
+No need to add oil or mustard as a binder, but you can if you want to.

-The cooking styles are very similar, only slightly different with regards to timing.
+The cooking styles of short and beef back ribs are very similar, with only a slight difference with regards to cooking time.
 Short ribs being thicker will require a bit more time to reach that special tenderness we crave.
 Beef back ribs being thinner will often cook a little quicker.
 If you’ve ever cooked a brisket or a chuck roast for pulled beef, you know these tough cuts of meat need to be given some TLC in the form of “low & slow” smoking to slowly break down the tough fats & collagens and melt them into a delicious delicacy.
 If you were to cook beef ribs, whether “backs” or “shorties”, hot and fast like a steak you’d have some miserably tough meat in your hands.

 We’ll try to maintain 225°F throughout our cook, however any variance up or down slightly doesn’t really matter.
 Try not to let the maximum temperature exceed 250°F.

 Begin checking the meat temp at or around the 3 hour mark.
-We’ll ultimately be heading for our typical range of 200°-205°F. Fatty beef, such as ribs, chuck roast or brisket point (not brisket flat) can handle an even higher internal temp too.
+Fatty beef, such as ribs, chuck roast or brisket point (not brisket flat) can handle an even higher internal temp too.
 In fact, we’ll often recommend you take your smoked beef up to 205-208°F for an hour before considering the cooking phase complete.
 When your probe enters and leaves the meat easily with no tug you know it’s done.

 If you have no idea what to use and are open to suggestions, then we can help.
 For beef we like: oak, pecan, cherry, hickory.
 Or any combination of these.
 The wood type is really the least important factor here.
 As long as you’re using acceptable smoking woods (never pine, cedar, or lumber scraps), and follow the salting, seasoning, and cooking steps adequately, it will turn out fine.